tarun1030/AI-CONCEPT-QUIZ-SYSTEM/README.md

 ### Prerequisites

--FastAPI: For building the backend server.
+- *FastAPI: For building the backend server.
--WebSocket: For real-time, bidirectional communication.
+- *WebSocket: For real-time, bidirectional communication.
--HTML/CSS/JavaScript: For the frontend.
+- *HTML/CSS/JavaScript: For the frontend.
--Python: Core programming language.
+- *Python: Core programming language.

 ### Steps